alexistm96/alexistm96/README.md

 - 🔭 I’m currently working at INOWU, a software development company based in Mexico, specializing in web and mobile apps for all kinds of customers.

-- 🌱 I’m currently enrolled in a great React Js course by AcadeMind, learning Kotlin for an Android app we are developing at work and open to any challenge!
+- 🌱 I’m currently enrolled in two projects, a flutter project for a US based company, and a ReactJs project, from Mexico!

 - 👯 I’m looking to collaborate on whatever I can!!!

-- 🤔 I’m looking for help with learning how to code properly, using the best practices and landing my first ever developer job.
+- 🤔 I’m looking to develop my developer skills, learn everyday and share knowledge with others.

 - 💬 Ask me about me!